-- The directors are elected annually by the Company's shareholders; these directors, together with those appointed between annual meetings to fill vacancies or as additional directors, make up the Board. - The Board must be composed of a majority of independent directors, as defined under applicable legislation. - The Chair of the Board must be appointed by a resolution of the Board, and a Lead Director must be appointed if the Chair is not an independent director.
-The Lead Director must be appointed by a resolution of the independent members of the Board. - The Board meets at least five times a year and may call special meetings as required.
-Board meetings may be held at the request of any director. - The independent directors meet quarterly without Management in attendance, following each regular meeting or more, as required.
-The Chair of the Board, or Lead Director if the Chair is not an independent director, chairs the meetings. - The Chair of the Board and the Lead Director approve meeting agendas and ensure that documents referred to in the agenda are forwarded to directors in sufficient time for their perusal. - The Board may, as required, invite any person deemed appropriate to a Board meeting to take part in discussions on the Company's business.
-However, such a person may not at any time vote at a Board meeting. - The minutes of Board meetings must accurately reflect the significant discussions and the decisions of the Board and must be circulated to the members of the Board, with copies to the President and Chief Executive Officer and to the Executive Vice President, Finance and Administration. - The Board has full access to members of senior Management and other members of personnel as well as to Company documents; the Board is granted the resources it needs to perform its duties and is able to retain the services of external consultants for support in carrying out its mandate.
+- The directors are elected annually by the Company's shareholders.
+These directors, together with those appointed between annual meetings to fill vacancies or as additional directors, make up the Board of the Company. - The Board must be composed of a majority of independent directors as defined by applicable legislation. - The Chair of the Board must be appointed by a resolution of the Board, and a Lead Director must be appointed if the Chair of the Board is not an independent director.
+The Lead Director must be appointed by a resolution of the independent members of the Board. - The Board meets at least five times per year and may call special meetings as required.
+Board meetings may be held at the request of any director. - The independent directors meet without management in attendance, following each meeting of the Board.
+The Chair of the Board, or Lead Director if the Chair is not an independent director, chairs the meetings. - The Chair of the Board and the Lead Director approve meeting agendas and ensure that documents referred to in the agenda are forwarded to directors sufficiently in advance for their perusal. - The Board may, as required, invite any person deemed appropriate to a Board meeting to take part in discussions on the Company's business.
+However, such a person may not at any time vote at a Board meeting. - The minutes of Board meetings must accurately reflect the significant discussions and the decisions of the Board and must be circulated to the members of the Board, with copies to the Chief Executive Officer and to the Executive Vice President, Finance and Administration. - The Board has full access to members of senior management and other personnel, as well as to documents of the Company and its affiliates.
+The Board is granted the resources it needs to perform its duties and is able to retain the services of external consultants for support in carrying out its mandate.